Cyrtodactylus jatnai

-Jatna’s bent-toed gecko (Cyrtodactylus jatnai) is a species of lizard in the family Gekkonidae.
+Cyrtodactylus jatnai, Jatna's bent-toed gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to Indonesia.

 Etymology

 The specific name, jatnai is in honor of Indonesian conservationist Jatna Supriatna.

 Geographic range

 C. jatnai is found in western Bali, Indonesia.

 Description

 C. jatnai may attain a snout-to-vent length (SVL) of about 6.5 cm.

 Reproduction

 The mode of reproduction of C. jatnai is unknown.